Richie Rich (film): Plot

-Days later, Richie plays baseball with Gloria and his new friends for the United Tool team in Rich Manor's yard, coached by Cadbury, who kisses Diane.
-Van Dough and Ferguson serve as the manor's gardeners as part of their work release.
+Days later, Richie plays baseball with Gloria and their friends for the United Tool team on Rich Manor's yard, coached by Cadbury, who shares a kiss with Diane.
+Van Dough and Ferguson serve as the manor's gardeners as part of their work release, while Richard and Regina are overjoyed that Richie has finally found what money cannot buy: friends.